Vivin001/Vivin001/README.md

 - 🌐 Formerly worked on Datacenter and Hosting environments, managing and securing large-scale web hosting platforms.
 - 😄 I break things (on purpose) just to learn how to **secure and automate** them better.
 - 🛡️ Currently researching **RPKI & IRR** for a journal publication on improving trust in global BGP routing.
-- Formerly worked as a Datacenter Engineer and Hosting Specialist, managing and securing large-scale web hosting platforms.

 ---